-We have audited the financial statements of the State Commercial Bank of Turkmenistan "Turkmenistan" (the "Bank"), which comprise the statement of financial position as at December 31, 2020, and the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of the State Commercial Bank of Turkmenistan "Turkmenistan" (the "Bank"), which comprise the statement of financial position as at December 31, 2021, and the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, except for the possible effects of the matters discussed under first and second paragraph of the Basis of Qualified Opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Bank as at December 31, 2020, and its financial performance and cash flows for the year then ended, in accordance with International Financial Reporting Standards (the "IFRS").
+In our opinion, except for the possible effects of the matters described in the "Basis for qualified opinion" paragraph, the accompanying financial statements present fairly, in all material respects, the financial position of the Bank as at December 31, 2021, and its financial performance and cash flows for the year then ended, in accordance with International Financial Reporting Standards (the "IFRS").